CLASSICAL LOST AND FOUND

 Next up, The Glories of Our Blood and State, which is an 1883 setting for chorus and orchestra of a poem from James Shirley's (1596-1666) drama The Contention of Ajax and Ulysses (c.
 1659).
 Parry greatly admired and even tried to study with Brahms (1833-1897), who it would seem was the inspiration for this piece.
 More specifically, his Ein Deutsches Requiem (A German Requiem, 1854-68) comes to mind.

-The disc concludes with Sir Hubert's Vulgate Latin setting of the Magnificat for soprano, chorus and orchestra.
+The disc concludes with Parry's Vulgate Latin setting of the Magnificat for soprano, chorus and orchestra.
 Written in 1897, it would be dedicated to Queen Victoria in commemoration of her Diamond Jubilee celebrated that year.

 The second part is a beautiful contemplative aria for the soprano.
 While the third, which is a choral meditation with a moving violin obbligato, must be one of the least known, but loveliest moments in all of Parry.
 The soloist then returns in the spirited fourth section, extolling the triumph of the poor over the rich and mighty.